-Problem type (plumbing/furniture/ window/door lock/ light- electrical)
+Problem type (plumbing/furniture/window/door lock/light-electrical)

-Description of problem- please provide as much detail as possible i.
-Provide the exact location of the problem (i.e., toilet clogged, Womack or Scarlett Apts.
-A/B side bathroom).
-The more detailed you are about the location, the faster the response time.
+Description of problem - please provide as much detail as possible

+Provide the exact location of the problem (i.e., toilet clogged - Womack or Scarlett apartments - A/B bathroom).
+The more detailed you are about the location and problem, the faster the response time.